 I-LABS Research Informs Infant and Toddler Learning During Pandemic

 COVID-19 has changed the environments in which infants and toddlers learn.
 In order to understand how children and their caregivers can best navigate these new environments, The New York Times reached out to I-LABS co-Director Patricia Kuhl.
 I-LABS insights are offering research-based techniques to keep children learning during the pandemic.
-Read the article here.
+Read the New York Times article here.

 I-LABS Outreach Director Discusses Screen Media